 The title doesn't appear until the 10-minute mark.

-At the distributor's request, the UK version (both in cinemas and on video) is cut for "strong sadistic violence" to earn a 15 certificate instead of an 18.
+The UK version is cut for "strong sadistic violence" to earn a 15 certificate instead of an 18, which was done based on BBFC advice.
 As both countries make up the same distribution region, Ireland also received the same cut version (rated 16 for cinema and 18 on video).
 The contentious scene shows Ustinov being strangled:

 $2,141,188 (Australia) (2 March 2018)